lmammino/loige.co/my-blog/content/posts/2014-06-29_simple-echo-server-written-in-go-dockerized/index.md

 slug: simple-echo-server-written-in-go-dockerized
 subtitle: >-
   How to write a very simple server app written in Go language and use a docker container to launch it
 date: 2014-06-29T14:43:56.000Z
 updated: 2015-03-01T13:01:20.000Z
 author: Luciano Mammino
 author_slug: luciano-mammino
-header_img: null
+header_img: ./simple-echo-server-written-in-go-dockerized.jpg
 status: published
 language: en_US
 meta_title: Simple server app written in Go lang and docker
 meta_description: >-
   How to write a very simple server app written in Go language and use a docker container to launch it
 tags:
   - server
   - go